nickmvincent/ugc-val-est/self_replication.md

 Problem #2: Oh boy!
 Looks like I had was switching between SO and Reddit by commenting/uncomments code.
 That would be a challenge for someone... let's fix it...

+## Loading full Reddit JSON to my DB:
 OK - I'm successfully loading Reddit data from JSON sampling new SO data from the BigQuery dataset I already downloaded.
 Started the SO data sample at 11:30pm and the Reddit data load at 12:10am.
 Here's another replication hiccup - I didn't the record the time that these steps should take, so current me has no idea!

+## Loading full SO JSON to my DB:
 Here's the results of my 1,000,000 sample of SO posts:
 {'posts_attempted': 1000000, 'already_in_db': 0, 'already_in_errors': 0, 'rows_added': 984184, 'errors_added': 15816}
 Runtime for iteration 0 was 15516.642497777939